-In a broader view, the adaptation can also be done in the form of structural adaptation and behavioral adaptation.
-While the structural adaptation aims to adapt the system behavior by changing its architecture, the behavioral adaptation aims to modify the functionalities of computational entities.
+In a broader context, the adaptation can also take the form of structural adaptation and behavioral adjustments.
+The structural adaptation aims to adapt the system behavior by changing its architecture, while the behavioral adaptation aims to modify the functionalities of computational entities.

-PobSAM (Policy-based Self-Adaptive Model) is a policy-based modeling for the self-adaptive systems that supports behavioral adaptation [42].
-A model consists of three layers, namely actor, view and manager layers.
+PobSAM (Policy-based Self-Adaptive Model) offers a policy-based modeling framework for the selfadaptive systems, supporting behavioral adaptation [63].
+This model consists of three layers, namely actor, view and manager layers.
 The functional behavior is implemented by computational components in the actor layer.
-The actual state of actors is addressed in the view layer.
-The manager level consists of the managers, each with different configurations (policies) while only one of the configurations is active at a given time.
-Following the active configuration, a manager directs the behavior of its corresponding actors.
-HPobSAM (Hierarchical PobSAM), as an extension of PobSAM, supports modeling large-scale adaptive systems.
-The self-adaptive modules have been added to PobSAM as a structuring feature [43].
-The applicability of the prioritized hierarchical hypergraph transitions systems to realize both the structural and behavioral adaptation of DT in ASIMOV context, will be pursued in future.
+The view layer addresses the actual state of actors.
+The manager level consists of the managers, each equipped with different configurations (policies), with only one active configuration at a time.
+Guided by the active configuration, a manager governs the behavior of its corresponding actors.
+HPobSAM (Hierarchical PobSAM), an extension of PobSAM, supports modeling large-scale adaptive systems.
+The self-adaptive modules have been integrated into PobSAM as a structuring feature [64].